Advantages of test automation Zappletech

 Selecting

-devices and planning the process
+Devices and planning the process

 Designing

-test cases
+Comprehensive test cases creatively

 Testing

-testing and reports the bugs
+Testing and reporting the bugs

 Analyzing